Ganeshmakesprojects/Amazon-web-Scraper/README.md

 The top 3 search results are taken and sends an email along with links to the given email in send_email() function.
 If the search results change or the same product is at low price then an email is sent if this code is hosted on a server and ran at a certain interval.
 The results are also stored in best_products.txt

+Note :
+If you want to run the code
+The path to chrome driver should be given on line
+The email address and password should be given on line The receiver email address shouls be mentioned on line